McDowellME/DBMyStuff/README.md

 * Prioritize - Kanban

-* Turn on in server on Azure
+* Turn on "Allow access to server..." in Firewall settings on Azure